 Don’t Fall For The Growth Trap

-As the rest of the world lay in ruins, the United States was pretty much the only country left with production capacity intact post World War 2.
-And with a lot of rebuilding that was to follow meant that the factories there had to run overtime to meet the inexhaustible demand.
+As the rest of the world lay in ruins, the United States was pretty much the only country left with production capacity intact post-World War 2.
+And with a lot of rebuilding that was to follow meant that the nation’s factories were running overtime to meet the inexhaustible demand.

-IBM, on the other hand, backed with unmatched financial power, was literally present at the onset of the computing revolution and was expecting to serve a humongously, growing market.
+IBM, on the other hand, backed with plenty of capital, was literally there at the onset of the computing revolution, expecting to serve a rapidly growing market.

-Which one would you have picked then?
-Jeremy Siegel, professor of finance at the Wharton School in his book The Future for Investors, lays out this growth trap by providing data on key financial metrics that any ‘real’ investor would look at to evaluate a potential investment.
+With this added context, which one would you have invested in?
+Jeremy Siegel, in his book The Future for Investors, lays out this growth trap by providing data on key financial metrics that any ‘real’ investor would look at to evaluate a potential investment.

-Oil sector’s representation on the other hand, which Standard Oil was again a big part of, shrunk drastically from 20 percent of the stock market’s value to less than five percent.
+The oil sector’s representation, on the other hand, which Standard Oil was again a big part of, shrunk from 20 percent of the stock market’s value to less than five percent.

 So, now with this data and with near perfect foresight, you would have picked IBM.
 And if you did, you did well.